double0kung/Liam_Kung_T3A2_RosterTrack/README.md

 - External Calendar Integration: Integration with external calendar systems, allowing users to sync their assigned shifts with personal calendars.
 - User Profile Page: Users can manage their settings, update personal details, and configure notification preferences.
 - Availability and Dispute Management: Users can indicate their availability or unavailability for specific dates, and a system is implemented to handle disputes or requests for shift changes.
+- Messaging/chat system: for team members to communicate availability or tasks to be done.
+- Upload profile picture

 ### Target Audience: